 10/ Take their details

 Another way to give something back to the person you’ve photographed is to let them have a copy of the photo.
-These days many people will have a smartphone with WhatsApp, or an email address, which you can take down so you can send the photo to them later.
+Some photographers like to carry an instant camera and take a photo to hand over then and there.
+These days many of your subjects will have a smartphone with WhatsApp, or an email address, which you can take down so you can send the photo to them later.
 I note these down in my phone with a description of the person so I know who is who when I go back through the photos later.

 11/ Watch out for scam artists and pickpockets